Why should we focus our attention on radical creativity? Why do societies need it?

 We now live in an era of radical uncertainty.
 Strategic decisions must be made in the face of unexpected changes and ambiguity.
 This makes it important to enhance our creative capacities to anticipate future scenarios.
 Even in a world of databases, computing power and analytics, we still need creative thinking — perhaps more than ever before — to inform our analytical methods and technological development.

 COVID-19 was a powerful reminder that uncertainty is an integral part of life.
-But our brain seeks certainty and predictability (Hirsh et al. 2012).
+But our brain seeks certainty and predictability (Hirsh et al., 2012).
 One way to transform uncertainty into certainty is to identify problems worth solving (Beghetto 2017).
 During the pandemic, one of the main problems to address was the urgent need for antimicrobials and antivirals.
 This led researchers at Aalto and VTT Technical Research Centre of Finland to start thinking of a wood-based self-sterilizing material.

 Watch the video (less than 10 minutes) below to hear of the creative process.
+You can also watch it here.

 Creative people and crises